streamich/react-use/docs/useMeasure.md

-# `useSize`
+# `useMeasure`

-React sensor hook that tracks size of an HTML element.
+React sensor hook that reacts to changes in size of any of the observed elements.

 ## Usage